Last updated: December 2020

 She was diagnosed in 1996 with RA.
-She feels that as odd as it sounds, suffering with a chronic disease like RA has “gifted” her with a much deeper appreciation for EVERYTHING from nature to her family to the simplest pleasures in life.
+She feels that as odd as it sounds, suffering from a chronic disease like RA has “gifted” her with a much deeper appreciation for EVERYTHING from nature to her family to the simplest pleasures in life.
 She is a firm believer in seeking out what you need to manage and live joyfully with a chronic disease like RA.

-Click here to read all of Nan's articles on Rheumatoidarthritis.net.
+Click here to read all of Nan's articles on RheumatoidArthritis.net.